tensorflow/tfjs-models/face-landmarks-detection/README.md

 The `box` represents the bounding box of the face in the image pixel space, with `xMin`, `xMax` denoting the x-bounds, `yMin`, `yMax` denoting the y-bounds, and `width`, `height` are the dimensions of the bounding box.

-For the `keypoints`, x and y represent the actual keypoint position in the image pixel space.
+For the `keypoints`, x and y represent the actual keypoint position in the image pixel space. z represents the depth with the center of the head being the origin, and the smaller the value the closer the keypoint is to the camera.
+The magnitude of z uses roughly the same scale as x.

 The name provides a label for some keypoint, such as 'lips', 'leftEye', etc. Note that not each keypoint will have a label.